yowlshi/AI-Rebar-Column-Analysis-Web-Application/README.md

-# RebarVista: AI Rebar Analysis Web Application
+# RebarVista: AI Rebar Column Analysis Web Application
 A tool for rebar detection and volume calculation using Detectron2 and Mask R-CNN.
 ## Setup Instructions
 1. Clone the Detectron2 repository: